 One thing we hear is clients won’t accept it, which is pure nonsense.
 I don’t know of a client that doesn’t want to know the price of something before buying it.
 So when clients are actually given a choice of fixed pricing, they love it.
 (Look at the popularity of fixed-rate mortgages.)
 In fact, when they’re given options, they love it even more.

 I think what a lot of the objections boil down to is fear.
-We’re talking about how your CPA firm captures its revenue source.
+We’re talking about how your Accountant firm captures its revenue source.
 That puts a lot of people on edge.
-I also think a huge component of the underlying reasons for all the objections that we hear is lack of self-esteem out there among CPAs who just don’t believe they’re worth it.
+I also think a huge component of the underlying reasons for all the objections that we hear is lack of self-esteem out there among Accountants who just don’t believe they’re worth it.

 If you don’t believe that you’re worth more than just an hourly rate, how will your clients ever believe that?
 I think it starts with the reputation you have with yourself.
 You’ll never get paid more than you think you’re worth.